-- (2) IES/NCEE Technical Methods papers: http://ies.ed.gov/ncee/tech\methods/. - 2.
-Review and Selection Process: As described earlier in this notice, before making awards, we will screen applications submitted in accordance with the requirements in this notice to determine whether applications have met eligibility and other requirements.
+2. Review and Selection Process: Before making awards, we will screen applications submitted in accordance with the requirements in this notice to determine whether applications have met eligibility and other requirements.
 This screening process may occur at various stages of the process; applicants that are determined to be ineligible will not receive a grant, regardless of peer reviewer scores or comments.

-We will use independent peer reviewers with varied backgrounds and professions, such as pre-kindergartengrade 12 teachers and principals, college and university educators, researchers and evaluators, social entrepreneurs, strategy consultants, grant makers and managers, and others with education expertise for the peer review process.
+For the application review process, we will use independent peer reviewers with varied backgrounds and professions including pre-kindergartengrade 12 teachers and principals, college and university educators, researchers and evaluators, social entrepreneurs, strategy consultants, grant makers and managers, and others with education expertise.
 All reviewers will be thoroughly screened for conflicts of interest to ensure a fair and competitive review process.

-Peer reviewers will read, prepare a written evaluation, and score the assigned applications, using the selection criteria provided in this notice.
-For Validation grant applications, the Department intends to conduct a single tier review.
-If an eligible applicant has chosen to address either of the first two competitive preference priorities (Improving Cost-Effectiveness and Productivity or Enabling Broad Adoption of Effective Practices) in order to earn competitive preference priority points, reviewers will review and score these competitive preference priorities.
-If competitive preference priority points are awarded, those points will be included in the eligible applicant's overall score.
-If an eligible applicant chooses to address the last competitive preference priority (Supporting Novice i3 Applicants) to earn competitive preference priority points, the Department will review its list of previous i3 grantees in scoring this competitive preference priority.
+Peer reviewers will read, prepare a written evaluation of, and score the assigned applications, using the selection criteria provided in this notice.
+For Validation grant applications, we intend to conduct a single tier review.
+If an eligible applicant addresses the competitive preference priority (Supporting Novice i3 Applicants), the Department will review its list of previous i3 grantees in scoring this competitive preference priority.